tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 The first thing to note is the different file structure.
 The `core` folder now holds all the the modules and themes that ship with Drupal, and contributed and custom modules and themes are now found respectively in the `modules` and `themes` folders in the Drupal document root (mine is called `docroot`).

 Let’s create a folder for our new theme.
-Savas is working on a Drupal 8 mapping project, so I’ll use that as an example.
+Savas Labs is working on a Drupal 8 mapping project, so I’ll use that as an example.
 Our theme is called “Mappy,” so we’ve created a folder for our theme within `themes/custom`.

 <img class="blog-image-xl" src="{{ site.base_url }}/assets/img/blog/theme-folder-location.png" alt="Screenshot of D8 file structure.">